Azure/maximo/README.md

 <!-- this can be split off later to the apps section -->

-## Installing Maximo
+## Installing Maximo Core

 Maximo Application Suite (MAS or Maximo) can be installed on OpenShift.
 IBM provides documentation for Maximo on its [documentation site](https://www.ibm.com/docs/en/mas85/8.5.0).
 Make sure to refer to the documentation for [Maximo 8.5.0](https://www.ibm.com/docs/en/mas85/8.5.0), as that is the version we are describing throughout this document.

+This steps referring to the base suite to install, also referred to as Maximo Core.
 All of the steps below assume you are logged on to your OpenShift cluster and you have the `oc` CLI available.

 > 💡 **TIP**:
 > Copy the `oc` client to your /usr/bin directory to access the client from any directory.
 This will be required for some installing scripts.

+### Step 3: Prerequisites

+Maximo Core has a few requirements that have to be available before it can be installed.
+These are:

+1. cert-manager
+1. MongoDB CE
+1. Service Binding Operator
+1. IBM Catalog Operator
+1. IBM Behavioral Analytics Systems (BAS)
+1. IBM Suite Licensing Services (SLS)

-### Installing cert-manager
+#### Installing cert-manager

 [cert-manager](https://github.com/jetstack/cert-manager) is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
 It is required for [Maximo](https://www.ibm.com/docs/en/mas85/8.5.0?topic=installation-system-requirements#mas-requirements).
 For more installation and usage information check out the [cert-manager documentation](https://cert-manager.io/v0.16-docs/installation/openshift/).